-If your database is not using advanced SQL Server features such as MSDTC, MDS or QTS, then Azure SQL Database or Azure SQL Database elastic pools would be a good choice as Microsoft Operations takes care of most of the infrastructure management drastically reducing administrative overhead costs.
+If your database is not using advanced SQL Server features such as MSDTC, MDS, or QTS, then Azure SQL Database (or Azure SQL Database elastic pools) would be the right choice.
+Microsoft Operations takes care of most of the infrastructure management, drastically reducing administrative overhead costs.

-Unfortunately, not all SQL Server components currently have an Azure data services equivalent.
+Unfortunately, not all SQL Server components currently have Azure data services equivalent.

 SSRS currently has no direct cloud-based equivalent, but reports could be rewritten based around Microsoft Power BI.

-SSAS can be migrated to Azure Analysis Services which is largely compatible with recent versions of SQL Server Analysis Services Enterprise Edition.
+SSAS can be migrated to Azure Analysis Services, which is mostly compatible with recent versions of SQL Server Analysis Services Enterprise Edition.

-SSIS packages can be invoked using stored procedures in Azure Data Factory.
+SSIS packages can be invoked using stored procedures in the Azure Data Factory.

 Assess SQL workload criteria performance requirements

-It is important to understand if each workload is a high or low user of resources, and gauge how many Azure resources will be required post-migration.
+It is essential to understand if each workload is a high or low user of resources and gauge how many Azure resources will be required post-migration.

-If you looking to transition to SQL Server on Azure IaaS VMs, this might simply amount to matching the number of compute cores currently allocated to those on the target platform.
+If you are looking to transition to SQL Server on Azure IaaS VMs, this might simply amount to matching the number of computing cores currently allocated to those on the target platform.

 Azure SQL Database provides two different models for measuring and purchasing compute: DTU-based and vCore-based.

 Depending on the deployment model of Azure SQL Database, you can select the purchasing model that fits your needs.
-More details here.
+You can find more details about azure sql server pricing here.